 (1) advertise as an optometrist; or

-(2) employ any means for the measurement of the powers of vision or the adaptation of lenses or prisms for the aid thereof; or
+(2) employ any means, including the use of autorefractors or other automated testing devices, for the measurement of the powers of vision or the adaptation of lenses or prisms for the aid thereof; or

 (3) possess testing appliances for the purpose of the measurement of the powers of vision; or

-(4) diagnose any disease, optical deficiency or deformity, or visual or muscular anomaly of the human eye; or
+(4) diagnose any disease, optical deficiency or deformity, or visual or muscular anomaly of the visual system consisting of the human eye and its accessory or subordinate anatomical parts; or

-(5) prescribe lenses, prisms, or ocular exercises for the correction or the relief of same; or
+(5) prescribe lenses, including plano or cosmetic contact lenses, or prisms for the correction or the relief of same; or

 (b) In the course of treatment, nothing in this section shall allow: